housepower/clickhouse_sinker/docs/configuration/config.md

     // columns of the table
     "dims": [
       {
+        // column name
-        "name": "day",
+        "name": "timestamp",
+        // column type
-        "type": "Date",
+        "type": "DateTime"
-        "sourceName": "day"
       },
-      ...
+      {
+        "name": "name",
+        "type": "String"
+      },
+      {
+        "name": "value",
+        "type": "Float32",
+        // json field name.
+This must be specified if it doesn't match with the column name.
+        "sourcename": "val"
+      }
     ],

-    // if it's specified, the schema will be auto mapped from clickhouse, "autoSchema" : true,
+    // if it's specified, clickhouse_sinker will detect table schema instead of using the fixed schema given by "dims".
+    "autoSchema" : true,
-    // "this columns will be excluded by insert SQL " "excludeColumns": []
+    // these columns will be excluded from the detected table schema.
+This takes effect only if "autoSchema" is true.
+    "excludeColumns": []

     // (experiment feature) detect new fields and their type, and add columns to the ClickHouse table accordingly.
 This feature requires parser be "fastjson", and support following ClickHouse data types: Int64, Float64, String.